Staars/Staars.github.io/docs/Bluetooth_MI32.md

 The encrypting devices will start to send advertisements with encrypted sensor data after pairing it with the official Xiaomi app.
 Out-of-the-box the sensors do only publish a static advertisement.
 It is possible to do a pairing and get the necessary decryption key ("bind_key") right here in the Wiki.
 This method uses the same code base as the first published working example: https://atc1441.github.io/TelinkFlasher.html
 This project also provides a custom firmware for the LYWSD03MMC, which then becomes an ATC and is supported by Tasmota too.
 Default ATC-setting will drain the battery more than stock firmware, because of very frequent data sending.
-This key and the corresponding MAC of the sensor can be injected with the MI32key-command (or NRFMJYD2S), but the new and recommended option is tu use a **mi32cfg file**.
+This key and the corresponding MAC of the sensor can be injected with the MI32key-command (or NRFMJYD2S), but the new and recommended option is tu use a **mi32cfg** file.

 It is still possible to save the whole config as RULE like that:  (not recommended anymore!)